-Those 21 and older who have a valid driver’s license, a smartphone such as Android or iPhone, a mid-size or large vehicle and live in a city where Flex operates can become a Flex driver.
+Those 21 and older who have a valid driver’s license, a smartphone such as Android or iPhone, a mid-size or large vehicle, and live in a city where Flex operates can become Flex drivers.
 Flex drivers earn between $18 and $25 per hour in most cases.

 15. Work for Amazon Remotely